carlgranfelt/netapp-bootcamp/Kubernetes_v2/Scenarios/Scenario15/README.md

 ## E. What's next

-You may have gone through all scenarios.
+You may have gone through all tasks.
 Maybe you could learn something in the different [addenda](https://github.com/carlgranfelt/NetApp-LoD)?